Siege of Coevorden (1592): Aftermath

 The garrison was allowed to leave with full honours of war and could go wherever they wanted.
-Soon after the victorious Anglo-Dutch marched in but were too weak to enable any further sieges for the rest of the year.
+Soon after the victorious Anglo-Dutch troops marched in but were too weak to enable any further sieges for the rest of the year.
 The army went into winter quarters and news of the Duke of Parma's death was received in the camp.

 During the greater part of the winter Vere shipped off companies which he had drilled and trained, to serve under other commanders in France and Ireland.
 Still there were 4,000 effective English and Scots troops in all of the Netherlands on 1 January 1593.

-After the conquests of Steenwijk and Coevorden by the States, Frisians troops demanded that Groningen should be besieged.
-The army of Maurice moved on to Groningen but the States-General had decided otherwise to press on to Geertruidenberg; the Frisians as a sign of protest sent no troops to the siege but regardless the Spanish garrison there surrendered after a three-month siege.
+After the conquests of Steenwijk and Coevorden by the States, Frisian troops demanded that Groningen should be besieged.
+The army of Maurice moved on to Groningen but the States-General had decided otherwise to press on to Geertruidenberg; the Frisians, as a sign of protest, sent no troops to the siege but regardless the Spanish garrison there surrendered after a three-month siege.

 Groningen fell finally on May 6, 1594 after a siege by Maurice and Vere.
 The whole period of these victories under Maurice took place in the era known as the Ten Glory Years.